ArunVG1963/Mental-Health-Awareness---Project-1/README.md

 **Guidance:** Reflect on potential enhancements that could be made to the project after Phase 4: Final Testing, Debugging & Deployment.
 These could be Could user story features you didn’t have time to implement or improvements based on testing feedback.
 ## resources
 https://www.mentalhealth.org.uk/get-involved/mental-health-image-library
+### Copilot assistance to create barebones containers for bootstrap